The Brutal Truth: Google Ads vs LinkedIn Ads vs Reddit Ads for B2B Startups

 LinkedIn Ads: Platform Mismatch

-LinkedIn's failure isn't about the audience — the right people are genuinely on the platform.
-The problem is how those people behave on LinkedIn.
-They're scrolling between meetings, engaging with thought leadership posts, and building their professional network.
-They're not evaluating software purchases.
-When a B2B ad appears in their feed, it registers the same way a billboard does on a highway: vaguely noticed, immediately forgotten.
+LinkedIn's failure is not about the audience.
+The right people are on the platform.
+The problem is how they behave on LinkedIn.
+They scroll between meetings, engage with thought leadership posts, and build their professional network.
+They are not evaluating software purchases.
+A B2B ad in their feed registers like a billboard on a highway: vaguely noticed, immediately forgotten.

-LinkedIn's cost structure makes this behavioral mismatch fatal.
-At $18+ per click, you need an extraordinarily high conversion rate to make the math work.
-But the people clicking are often the wrong audience entirely — junior employees, students, and researchers who are curious but have no purchasing authority.
-The platform's targeting can put your ad in front of the right job title, but it can't make that person ready to buy.
+LinkedIn's cost structure makes this mismatch fatal.
+At $18+ per click, you need a high conversion rate to make the math work.
+But the people clicking are often the wrong audience.
+Junior employees, students, and researchers who are curious but have no purchasing authority.
+The platform can put your ad in front of the right job title, but it cannot make that person ready to buy.

 Why It Fails: